stackevo/spudreq/draft-trammell-stackevo-spud-req.md

-We have identified a requirement to support as wide a range of overlying transports as possible and feasible, in order to maximize SPUD's potential for improving the evolvability of the transport stack.
-However, it is possible that imposing a return routability requirement on overlying transports is necessary to reduce the usefuless of SPUD as a vector for reflection and amplification attacks, and to defend SPUD itself against trivial state exhaustion attacks.
+We have identified a requirement to support as wide a range of overlying transports as possible and feasible, in order to maximize SPUD's potential for improving the evolvability of the transport stack. <!--However, it is possible that imposing a return routability requirement on overlying transports is necessary to reduce the usefuless of SPUD as a vector for reflection and amplification attacks, and to defend SPUD itself against trivial state exhaustion attacks.-->

 The ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}} means that UDP traffic